Weekend Support Worker - Creative Support – Warwickshire County Council

 Part-Time

-Creative Support is a thriving and progressive national third sector social care organisation, with a passion for delivering high quality and meaningful services to the people we support.
+Creative Support is a thriving and progressive national not-for-profit social care provider, with a passion for delivering high quality and meaningful services to the people we support.

-We are looking to recruit warm, flexible and motivated Weekend Support Workers to provide person centred support to people living at a bespoke development in Warwick.
+We are recruiting proactive, motivated, and professional Weekend Support Workers to provide person centred support at our brand new purpose built supported living service.
+Lanchester Court, Rugby is an exciting new build supported living complex for 16 people, consisting of a mixture of self-contained, bungalows, and town-houses flats within walking distance of Rugby town centre.
 This is a fresh approach to supporting people in their own tenancies – this innovatively designed Housing with Care and Support service delivers a modern, comfortable and safe environment for people to thrive within.

-Some of the people we support may have additional complex physical or other health and social needs.
+You will be supporting service users with a vast range of support needs.
+These can include mental health needs such as: psychosis, schizophrenia, depression, anxiety, suicidal ideation, self-harm, personality disorders.
+Physical disabilities, alcohol and substance misuse, Autism, brain injuries, Epilepsy, Health needs, visual and hearing impairments and learning disabilities as well.

 You will be supporting the tenants to maximise their sense of wellbeing and independence through tailored, ongoing care and support.
 You will work to make a positive difference in the tenants’ lives and promote their independence at every step, whilst enabling to enjoy a fulfilling and valued life.
-You will enjoy inspiring the people we support to enjoy opportunities for personal development and engagement within their local Warwick communities.
+You will enjoy inspiring the people we support to enjoy opportunities for personal development and engagement within their local communities.

 What we offer…